-D&O policies are designed to cover claims seeking damages for financial injuries, not bodily injury or property damage.
-They cover third-party claims for financial losses sustained due to an error or omission committed by a director or officer.
-Most D&O policies provide the following three types of coverage:
+D&O policies cover claims seeking damages for financial injuries (not bodily injury or property damage) that result from an error or omission committed by a director or officer.
+Many D&O policies provide the following types of coverage:

 - Indemnification.
-Reimburses the corporation for funds it has paid to directors or officers or on their behalf as indemnification.
-Often called Side B coverage.
+Called Side B coverage.
+It reimburses the corporation for funds it has paid to directors or officers (or on their behalf) as indemnification.

 - Corporate Liability.
+Called Side C or Entity Coverage.
 Covers claims or suits filed directly against the corporation.
-It is often called Side C or Entity Coverage.
-The scope of this coverage varies depending on whether the insured company is a private, public, or non-profit corporation.
-If the insured company is a public corporation, entity coverage usually applies only to securities claims.
+Entity coverage varies in scope depending on whether the insured is a private, public or non-profit corporation.
+When the insured is a public corporation, this coverage usually applies to securities claims only.

-D&O policies are claims-made, meaning they cover claims made during the policy period.
-Claims made after the policy expires aren't covered.
+D&O policies are claims-made, meaning they limit coverage to claims made during the policy period.
 Many policies include the option to purchase an extended reporting period, which covers claims reported after the policy has expired.
 Some policies include coverage for employment-related practices like discrimination and wrongful termination.
 If this coverage isn't included in the policy, the insurer may offer it under a separate employment practices liability form.

-Many insurers that offer D&O coverage have developed specialized policies for certain types of businesses.
+Some D&O insurers have developed policies for specific types of businesses.
 An example is a Private Company D&O policy, which is designed for corporations whose stock is not publicly traded.
 Specialized policies are also available for non-profit organizations, financial institutions, healthcare companies, and educational institutions.